Krishnamohan-Yerrabilli/Kubernetes-hands-on/Kubernetes_Services/README.md

 ## Components of a Kubernetes Service

-Kubernetes services use selectors and labels to match pods with other applications.
+Kubernetes services use selectors and labels to match pods with other applications.  <br>
 The core components of a Kubernetes service are:

 - The cluster IP address and assigned port number